danielshort3/Chatbot-LoRA-RAG/README.md

 The application requires `bitsandbytes` and the GPU-enabled `faiss-gpu-cu12` package in addition to the standard dependencies listed in `pyproject.toml`.

-FAISS will automatically use the GPU whenever `torch.cuda.is_available()` is true or when the `--cuda` option is passed; otherwise it falls back to the CPU.
+FAISS uses the GPU by default when available.
+Set `VGJ_FAISS_CUDA=false` or pass `--faiss-cuda false` to force CPU indexing while keeping the rest of the application on the GPU.

 ## LoRA adapter